bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:20:02

-Okay, now BEC32.
+Okay, now BECH32.

 Sjors Provoost: 00:20:05

-Yeah, so there's a set of 32 characters, and that means you're...
-But it's doing the same thing, right?
-It's again saying, okay, here's a pay to public key...
-Yeah, a pay to public key address.
+Yeah, so there's a set of 32 characters, and But it's doing the same thing, right?
+It's again saying, okay, here's a pay to public key, a pay to public key address.
 In this case, a pay to witness public key because it's using segwit but it's the same idea public key hash so it says hello and then followed by the hash of the public key

 Aaron Van Wirdum: 00:20:30

-okay so BEC32 addresses what are we looking at exactly Because what we're seeing for each address, it starts with BC1 and then usually a Q and then a whole bunch of other symbols.
+So BECH32 addresses what are we looking at exactly Because what we're seeing for each address, it starts with BC1 and then usually a Q and then a whole bunch of other symbols.
 So what does this all mean?

 Sjors Provoost: 00:20:43